andre-aguirre/Astra3/README.md

-`.pdb`/`.pse`/`.mmCIF` file), and it fetches the structure, cleans it up, colors and labels it deterministically, renders a full set of high-resolution images, and writes reports (HTML, plain text, JSON, and CSV) describing exactly what it found, and just as importantly, what it *did not* find, rather than guessing.
+`.pdb`/`.pse`/`.mmCIF` file), and it fetches the structure, cleans it up, colors and labels it deterministically, renders a full set of high-resolution images, and writes reports (HTML, plain text, JSON, and CSV) describing exactly what it found, and just as importantly, what it *did not* find.

 Astra3 runs as a PyMOL script, and it is also available as a desktop application (Electron) that wraps that same script with a graphical